 At 60 x 25 x 14cm packed, it’s not the most compact cover, and the large assembled size could make it a struggle to slot into dense woodland.
 It’s also a pity that a ground-level window costs extra, but we like the five realistic camouflage options, with those suited to wetter climates being rain-resistant.

-Both elements of this ghillie suit are baggy enough to make a rapper’s attire look skin-tight, so they help break up your outline, and will fit over whatever clothing you’re already wearing.
+Both elements of a good ghillie suit are baggy enough to make a rapper’s attire look skin-tight, so they help break up your outline, and will fit over whatever clothing you’re already wearing.
 The quick-drying material is rustle-free; although it’s not waterproof, it is highly breathable, light and comfortable.
 You can buy the hoodie and trousers separately if you wish.

 Downsides?
 You’ll need additional camouflage to keep your camera and any support like a tripod under wraps, and you’re open to the elements.
 It’s also a good job people are unlikely to spot you, as this ‘Special Forces’ look would probably raise a few eyebrows if you encounter passing ramblers!